Queer Eye (2003 TV series): International adaptations

 Queer Eye's American success caused television networks in several countries to syndicate the American episodes, with a number of countries creating their own local versions of Queer Eye for broadcast in their countries.
 However, few of these homegrown versions have proven as successful as the original, and most did not last long before cancellation.
 Licensing of the format is managed by NBCUniversal.

-NBCU licensed television producer David Hedges and his UK production house vialondon.tv to produce local versions for Europe, with Flextech's Living channel doing the same to produce the United Kingdom's version after a first attempt at a UK production by Making Time was abandoned.
+NBCU licensed British television production house vialondon.tv to produce local versions for Europe, with Flextech's Living channel doing the same to produce the United Kingdom's version after a first attempt at a British production by Making Time was abandoned.